fitbenchmarking/fitbenchmarking/docs/source/contributors/guidelines.rst

 ^^^^

 Branches should be created from master, and by convention follow the pattern "nnn_description" where nnn is the issue number.

+Testing:
+^^^^^^^^

+All tests should pass before submitting code.
+Tests are written using unittests and the suggestion is to run it with pytest.